I have to admit that I have not met a business owner, a CEO or a leader who ever claimed to NOT want good ideas from their team or employees.

-But as I do more and more consulting work with small businesses, I’ve been noticing an interesting pattern to the rise and fall of good ideas in your businesses.
+But as I do more and more consulting work , I’ve been noticing an interesting pattern to the rise and fall of good ideas in your businesses.

 Even as you claim to welcome good ideas, when they show up, you unknowingly block them.

-If you think I’m making a big deal about blocking good ideas in your workplace, here are some examples of what happens when you get out of their way:
+Perhaps you think I’m making a big deal about blocking good ideas in your workplace.

 2. Customer service (internal and external) improves.
-Yes…if you select and implement ideas sensibly, they will streamline processes and your business will be on a path to continuous improvement.
+Yes…if you select and implement ideas sensibly, they will streamline processes and place your business on a path to continuous improvement.

 3. It establishes you as a leader worth following and this helps you to rapidly scale your business